-- No, it's not-.
-We do not expect neurotypical social behaviour in our space where this feels harmful. - This group operates under a neurodivergent social framework.
-This means there is no need to mask highly or perform neurotypical functions. - This space encourages proxy socialisation, parallel play and independent learning where helpful. - We do hope that people find connections with each other through being their authentic autistic selves.
+- REAL TALK: This isn't a social group.
+People can (and often do) choose to not engage with each other. - We do not expect neurotypical social behaviour in our space where this feels harmful. - This group operates under a neurodivergent social framework.
+This means there is no need to mask highly or perform neurotypical functions. - This space encourages proxy socialisation, parallel play and independent learning, where helpful. - We do hope that people find connections with each other through being their authentic autistic selves.